Germany starts 'wave-breaker' shutdown as Europe locks down

 Countries including hard-hit Belgium, France, Poland and the Czech Republic already have implemented shutdowns of varying strictness.

+In Italy, Conte announced new restrictions including the closure of shopping malls at weekends and of museums.
+Movement between regions will be limited and a “late-evening” curfew introduced, Conte said, without specifying a time or saying when the measures will take effect.

+Greece announced a localized lockdown in its second-largest city, Thessaloniki, and the northern province of Serres.

-While cases have been rising and are well beyond governments' comfort zones across the continent, data from the European Center for Disease Prevention and Control show wide variations in the number of new cases per 100,000 residents reported over the past 14 days, with Germany's figure of 205.9 as of Sunday less than half those of Austria and the U.K. The country currently worst hit, Belgium, has just over 1,700 new cases per 100,000 people.
+While cases have been rising and are well beyond governments' comfort zones across the continent, data from the European Center for Disease Prevention and Control show wide variations in the average number of new cases per 100,000 residents reported over the past 14 days, with Germany's figure of about 215 as of Monday less than half those of Austria and the U.K. The country currently worst hit, Belgium, has 1,735 new cases per 100,000.

-Overall, Europe has seen more than 250,000 confirmed virus-related deaths, according to a tally by Johns Hopkins University.
-Experts say all numbers understate the true toll of the pandemic due to missed cases, limited testing and other reasons.

-Politicians across the continent have stressed that the success of new restrictions depends on the public getting behind them.
+A leading Belgian virologist said that “long-expected points of light” are beginning to appear, though the situation remains “extremely worrying.”

+“The number of infections and hospital admissions continue to rise but not as fast anymore,” said Steven Van Gucht of the Sciensano government health group.

 Associated Press writers around Europe contributed to this report.

-Note: This story has been corrected to show that Austria plans to keep nonessential shops open.